Web Performance: Definition, Measurement, and Impact on Your Users

 4- What are the most relevant indicators?

-Certain indicators are essential in the field of web performance.
-TTFB (Time to First Byte), for example, measures the time required for a complete request to be completed between the browser and the server hosting the site.
-Simple to calculate, it identifies hosting-related problems such as distance from the data center, undersizing of the processor or memory, lack of cache, incorrect SQL configuration, and so on.
+Certain metrics are essential in the field of web performance.
+TTFB (Time to First Byte), for example, measures the time it takes for a complete request to be processed between the browser and the server hosting the site.
+Easy to calculate, it identifies hosting-related issues such as distance from the data center, undersized processor or memory, lack of caching, incorrect SQL configuration, etc.

 Speed Index : Perceived speed

-Another significant indicator is the Speed Index, which evaluates the time it takes for the visible part of the page (the viewport) to be fully loaded.
-Its video capture, though complex and costly, is crucial to this evaluation.
-This criterion is not always available in all measurement tools, and can vary considerably depending on the tool used.
+Another key metric is the Speed Index, which measures the time it takes for the visible portion of the page (the viewport) to fully load.
+Capturing this data via video, though complex and costly, is crucial for this assessment.
+This metric is not always available in all measurement tools and can vary significantly depending on the tool used.

 What are Core Web Vitals?

-In 2020, Google launched the "Core Web Vitals", a set of metrics comprising three "Core Web Vitals" that are now the benchmark.
-Each indicator aims to evaluate a specific aspect of a web page's performance.
-Together, they offer a global view of a page's or even a site's performance when grouped together, as in Google's original reports.
-Discover the three indicators.
+In 2020, Google launched “Core Web Vitals,” a set of metrics comprising three key metrics that have since become the industry standard.
+Each metric is designed to assess a specific aspect of a web page’s performance.
+Together, they provide a comprehensive view of a page’s performance—or even an entire site’s performance when viewed collectively, as in Google’s original reports.
+Learn more about the three metrics.

 LCP